iwantmyname/blog/src/2015/09/anyone-can-build-a-small-business-website.md

 layshock.limo = in the suburbs, but it's short and memorable, which is good ridelayshocklimo.com = not as good

+***

+### Does your domain name have a sketchy past?

+Technically, you can name your website anything you want, but like all things, names come with histories.
+Even if you have a sparkling marketing plan, getting unfavorable search results when seeking your site can be a killer.
+So do your research.
+Here's a little video guide from Matt Cutts of Google Webmasters on how you can protect yourself from registering domain names with iffy histories.

+{{ template "youtube" "C-EdhaMDXho" }}

+To recap, here are his three three main tips:

+1. Do a "site: DOMAINNAME.com" search.
+If you see anything fishy, be weary.
+2. Search for the domain name without the domain extension.
+So instead of "site: DOMAINNAME.com", just search for "DOMAINNAME."
+You never know what you might find.
+3. Search for your desired domain on [archive.org](https://archive.org/).
+If your site used to be a scam site, you could suffer a continued SEO hit.
+Also note that if your site used to be something you find unsavory, you may get residual unsavory emails.

+***

 <h2 id="section-2">Step 2: Choose a website platform</h2>

 Here's the complicated part—or what used to be the complicated part.
 Ten years ago, creating a website meant finding some server space, installing your platform of choice onto that server space, then messing with some combination of a template (which meant a good deal of trial and error, even after learning some rudimentary coding skills) and some plugins until you've created something you're remotely happy with.
 E-commerce was always tricky, keeping things updated was always a chore, and if you forgot to backup your site... kapow!
 All gone.